Marketing in Difficult Times: Focus on Content that Reaches and Assures

 Whatever good deeds your company or your employees are taking part in during this difficult time, make sure that everyone knows about them.
 Take advantage of your blog, social media, and your email list to produce content that will improve your brand reputation and encourage sharing.

-Brands in certain industries may be able to produce content directly related to the COVID-19 pandemic for people who are searching for this information.
+Brands in certain industries may be able to produce content directly related to economic uncertainty for people who are searching for this information.
 This may include:

 - Tips and advice for working from home and managing remote teams

 - Advice for new homeschoolers and parents trying to juggle it all

 - Mental health resources for those who are struggling